-If a truck is equipped with a tail lift, the forklift will not be able drive close and properly load or unload packs
+If a truck is equipped with a tail lift, the forklift will not be able drive close and properly load or unload packs of sandwich panels.

 Side stakes will also be an obstacle, because the panels are loaded from the side.